hashicorp/terraform-provider-aws/website/docs/r/instance.html.markdown

 * `ipv6_address_count`- (Optional) A number of IPv6 addresses to associate with the primary network interface.
 Amazon EC2 chooses the IPv6 addresses from the range of your subnet.
 * `ipv6_addresses` - (Optional) Specify one or more IPv6 addresses from the range of the subnet to associate with the primary network interface
 * `tags` - (Optional) A map of tags to assign to the resource.
 * `volume_tags` - (Optional) A map of tags to assign to the devices created by the instance at launch time.
+Not recommended to use in configurations with EBS volumes attached via `aws_volume_attachment` resource.
+Use `tags` in `root_block_device` parameter in such cases.
 * `root_block_device` - (Optional) Customize details about the root block device of the instance.
 See [Block Devices](#block-devices) below for details.
 * `ebs_block_device` - (Optional) Additional EBS block devices to attach to the